Nikon D5 versus Nikon D7100

 |Nikon D610 (⇒ lft | rgt)||Full Frame||24.2||6016||4016||1080/30p||25.1||14.4||2925||94|

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D5 provides a higher video resolution than the D7100.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D5 provides a higher video resolution than the D7100.
 It can shoot video footage at 4K/30p, while the D7100 is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D5 and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Nikon D5 and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Nikon D5 and Nikon D7100 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon D5 (⇒ rgt)||optical||YES||3.2||2359||fixed||YES||8000||14.0||no||no|